BMG Rights Management: Becoming a group division

-Acquisition of BBR Music and new labels
+Acquisition of BBR Music, new labels and the merger with Concord

 In 2017, BMG announced the purchase of BBR Music Group, including the labels Broken Bow Records, Red Bow Records, Stoney Creek Records, Wheelhouse Records and the music publisher Magic Mustang Music.
 With a value of more than 100 million dollars, the transaction was the largest recorded music acquisition in the company's history.
 BMG thus improved its position in the country music segment and ensured its long-term presence in the Nashville music industry and its overall impact on the United States market.

 In 2022, BMG announced its first new British record label within the group since 2009, Tag8 Music.
 This label was set up in association with ex-Bros member Craig Logan and his management company Logan Media Entertainment, with Tag8 Music featuring established acts such as Pixie Lott, Roachford, and Louise Redknapp as part of its roster.
 On the Official Albums Chart of 4 November 2022, the label charted its first hit album in the form of Blue's Heart & Soul.

 In October 2023, BMG signed with Universal Music Group for physical distribution, and started self-distributing its own catalog on digital platforms, thus ending their partnership with Warner Music.
-The transition of physical distribution to Universal took place over the course of 2024, and the change was completed later on October 2024.
+The transition of physical distribution to Universal took place over the course of 2024, and the change was completed later in October 2024.

+In April 2026, BMG announced that the company will merge with Concord to create the fourth major music company in the world.
+The new firm is scheduled to operate under the BMG name (with record label operations under the "Concord Records" name & music publishing operations under the "BMG Publishing" name), with Bertelsmann owning a 67% stake in the new company and the remainder owned by Great Mountain Partners, and with its corporate headquarters moving to Nashville in the United States, while the Berlin offices remain as both the European headquarters, as well as its operations headquarters.
+On June 12, 2026, the merger was approved by the German Federal Cartel Office.
+On June 17, 2026, the merger was approved by the US competition authorities and the merger was completed on September 1, 2026.